UD-CRPL/oaccvv_website/content/About/Github/llvm/_index.en.md

 all C and C++ source files of the OpenACC V&V suite, and compile and run them.
 Running llvm-lit (or ”make check”) will require a compatible accelerator on the running machine.

-#### Having issues?

-Please use our [Github issue tracker](https://github.com/OpenACCUserGroup/OpenACCV-V/issues) to report any issues that you are having with out test suite

-##### Found a bug or have a comment?

-Please use the issue tracker above or any bugs or comments. **Please make sure that you are logged into github with your username**.
-We encourage people's participation.
-The success of this test suite comes from the effort of the OpenACC community.

-#### Note

-Thanks for contributing to our project.
-By contributing to our project you agree to our [license agreement](/license) and allow us to use and distribute your code.